mdhowey/wayfarer/README.md

 - **Responsive Design*:** Make sure your app looks great on a phone or tablet.
 - **Heroku:** Deploy your app to Heroku.
 Ensure no app secrets are exposed.
 - **Github:** Projects must have a minimum of 60 specific commits.
 (Just made it...)

+**See Roadmap below for more information on the future of the project.

+## Support

+For any questions regarding this project, please email me directly at dev.howey@gmail.com

+## Roadmap

+This project started out as a group project for a bootcamp.
+It is possible that in the future it is expounded upon, this depending solely on the eagerness of other developers.
+For the time being, the project doesn't have much of a future.

+## Contributing

+Anyone interested in contributing is welcome to do so.
+Simply submit a pull request, and it will be reviewed promptly.

+Please submit a pull request, and I'll be sure to review it ASAP.
+I am on GitHub daily.

+## Authors and acknowledgment

+A sincere thank you to an awesome bootcamp team:

+  1) Phil Welsh
+  2) Michael Karr
+  3) Apoorva Sharma

+## License

+Apache License, Version 2.0 **

+**To review the licensing, please visit https://www.apache.org/licenses/LICENSE-2.0.txt